fscorrupt/awesome-stars/README.md

 ## Go

+- [rcourtman/Pulse](https://github.com/rcourtman/Pulse) - A responsive monitoring platform for Proxmox VE, PBS, and Docker with real-time metrics across nodes and containers
 - [netbirdio/netbird](https://github.com/netbirdio/netbird) - Connect your devices into a secure WireGuard®-based overlay network with SSO, MFA and granular access controls.
 - [schollz/croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another :crocodile: :package:
 - [FrenchGithubUser/Dasharr](https://github.com/FrenchGithubUser/Dasharr) - Dashboard of your indexers' usage